Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2020

 Specific assignments: always come to class having read those specific texts or pages assigned for that day!
 When only a text's title is mentioned, calculate on your own how much you must have read to follow the class discussion for that day.

 Aug.
-21: Introduction: syllabus, library resources, research methods, study ethics, time management.
+24: Introduction; what is love, what is eroticism, why would we want to study this, why would this be an academic subject: syllabus, library resources, research methods, study ethics, time management.
 Homework assignment; Tophat.com, etc.

 Aug.
-23: Historical and social-literary survey of the Middle Ages, read the article by Emily Amt/Classen (online).
+26: Historical and social-literary survey of the Middle Ages, read the article by Emily Amt/Classen (online), first 5 pages or so

-Consult also my own article (Classen) published in The Literary Encyclopedia (normally accessible only through subscription; but I have made it available for you free of charge).
+Consult also my own article (Classen, same link, but focus on the section that I wrote) published in The Literary Encyclopedia (normally accessible only through subscription; but I have made it available for you free of charge).
 Here focus especially on the second part dealing with the end of the Middle Ages.

 Aug.
-29: Continue with Amt/Classen.
+31: Continue with Amt/Classen.
 You need to know the major stages in the history of the Middle Ages, the social structure, the major external threats, the history of the crusades (in very general terms), the concept of the court).
 Focus will be on the early and the high Middle Ages.
+We will use Top Hat from now on to test your homework, your understanding of the material, and there will be numerous discussions online.

 We also discuss the literary history of the Middle Ages, pp. 11-14 (Amt/Classen).
-I might ask you a question on Tophat about this section.
+I will ask you questions on Top Hat about this section.

 Oct.
-9: 3rd exam; Erotic Tales: The Monk with the Little Goose
+05: Erotic Tales: The Monk with the Little Goose

 Undergraduate Conference on Medieval Studies, at NAU: https://acmrs.org/studentconference